Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 Cots, carriers, car seats and cuddly toys are the bread-and-butter of the baby business.

-When you add bumpers, bottle warmers, bouncers, bath stands and baby monitors, parents can spend tens of thousands of dollars before their growing has even developed a face.
+When you add bumpers, bottle warmers, bouncers, bath stands and baby monitors, parents can easily spend tens of thousands of dollars before their growing has even developed a face.

 When a fairly basic stroller can cost $150 and mums-to-be are willing to fork out more than 80 bucks for a single sprog-sized bag, it’s no wonder the industry is worth more than four billion dollars in Australia alone.